Tropical storm dumps rain on northern Japan, spares Olympics

 In Sendai, some trains were delayed and pedestrians braced themselves against the wind on the city streets.

-Tropical Storm Nepartak has caused no damage so far, but the Japan Meteorological Agency urged residents to take caution against mudslides.
+Tropical Storm Nepartak has caused no damage, but the Japan Meteorological Agency urged residents to take caution against mudslides.
+Up to 10 centimeters (4 inches) of rain was forecast across the northern region.

-The season's eighth typhoon for Japan was near the city of Ishinomaki in Miyagi prefecture on Wednesday morning, the agency said.
-Ishinomaki is about 400 kilometers (250 miles) northeast of Tokyo.
+Office worker Mitsuyoshi Saito in Sendai said the storm wasn't that strong.
+“In some areas, it seems to have heavily rained, but I’m glad there was no damage.”

-Nepartak was the first landfall in Miyagi prefecture since 1951 when the weather agency started compiling typhoon statistics.
-Miyagi was part of the northeastern region deeply devastated by the March 2011 earthquake and tsunami.
+Nepartak was the first landfall in Miyaga prefecture since the weather agency started compiling typhoon statistics in 1951.
+Miyagi was part of the northeastern region devastated by the March 2011 earthquake and tsunami.

-The storm was moving northwest at about 30 kph (18 mph) and up to 10 centimeters (4 inches) of rain was forecast across the northern region in the next 24 hours.

 Associated Press writer Mari Yamaguchi contributed to this report from Tokyo.